Abbott Laboratories (NYSE:ABT) Releases Q2 2021 Earnings Guidance

 Abbott Laboratories (NYSE:ABT) issued an update on its second quarter 2021 earnings guidance on Tuesday morning.
 The company provided earnings per share (EPS) guidance of $1.000- for the period, compared to the Thomson Reuters consensus estimate of $1.230.
 The company issued revenue guidance of -.Abbott Laboratories also updated its FY 2021 guidance to $4.300-4.500 EPS.

-Abbott Laboratories (NYSE:ABT) last announced its quarterly earnings data on Monday, April 19th.
-The healthcare product maker reported $1.32 earnings per share (EPS) for the quarter, topping the consensus estimate of $1.27 by $0.05.
-The business had revenue of $10.45 billion for the quarter, compared to the consensus estimate of $10.72 billion.
-Abbott Laboratories had a net margin of 15.33% and a return on equity of 24.02%.
-Abbott Laboratories’s quarterly revenue was up 35.2% on a year-over-year basis.
-During the same quarter last year, the company posted $0.65 earnings per share.
-Research analysts anticipate that Abbott Laboratories will post 4.35 earnings per share for the current fiscal year.
+Abbott Laboratories (NYSE:ABT) last released its quarterly earnings data on Monday, April 19th.
+The healthcare product maker reported $1.32 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $1.27 by $0.05.
+The firm had revenue of $10.45 billion for the quarter, compared to the consensus estimate of $10.72 billion.
+Abbott Laboratories had a return on equity of 24.02% and a net margin of 15.33%.
+The company’s quarterly revenue was up 35.2% on a year-over-year basis.
+During the same quarter in the previous year, the business earned $0.65 earnings per share.
+On average, equities research analysts expect that Abbott Laboratories will post 4.35 earnings per share for the current fiscal year.

-Several brokerages have recently issued reports on ABT.
-Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell lowered their price objective on shares of Abbott Laboratories from $138.00 to $125.00 and set a buy rating on the stock in a research note on Wednesday, June 2nd.
-BTIG Research cut their price objective on Abbott Laboratories from $140.00 to $120.00 and set a buy rating for the company in a report on Wednesday, June 2nd.
-Citigroup reissued a buy rating and set a $125.00 price objective (down from $138.00) on shares of Abbott Laboratories in a report on Wednesday, June 2nd.
-Atlantic Securities initiated coverage on Abbott Laboratories in a report on Thursday, April 15th.
-They set a neutral rating and a $122.00 price objective for the company.
-Finally, Credit Suisse Group cut their price objective on Abbott Laboratories from $133.00 to $120.00 and set an outperform rating for the company in a report on Wednesday, June 2nd.
-One research analyst has rated the stock with a sell rating, two have issued a hold rating and sixteen have issued a buy rating to the company’s stock.
-Abbott Laboratories currently has a consensus rating of Buy and a consensus target price of $122.00.
+Several research analysts have recently commented on ABT shares.
+Morgan Stanley decreased their price objective on Abbott Laboratories from $140.00 to $126.00 and set an overweight rating on the stock in a report on Wednesday, June 2nd.
+Raymond James cut their target price on Abbott Laboratories from $130.00 to $116.00 and set an outperform rating on the stock in a research note on Wednesday, June 2nd.
+Wells Fargo & Company cut their target price on Abbott Laboratories from $137.00 to $125.00 and set an overweight rating on the stock in a research note on Wednesday, June 2nd.
+Citigroup reissued a buy rating and issued a $125.00 target price (down from $138.00) on shares of Abbott Laboratories in a research note on Wednesday, June 2nd.
+Finally, Credit Suisse Group cut their target price on Abbott Laboratories from $133.00 to $120.00 and set an outperform rating on the stock in a research note on Wednesday, June 2nd.
+One investment analyst has rated the stock with a sell rating, two have issued a hold rating and sixteen have issued a buy rating to the company.
+The stock presently has an average rating of Buy and a consensus target price of $122.00.

-In related news, SVP Jared Watkin sold 94,576 shares of Abbott Laboratories stock in a transaction dated Friday, April 30th.
-The stock was sold at an average price of $119.90, for a total value of $11,339,662.40.
-Following the completion of the sale, the senior vice president now directly owns 59,783 shares in the company, valued at $7,167,981.70.
-The sale was disclosed in a filing with the SEC, which is available through the SEC website.
-1.50% of the stock is owned by company insiders.
+In other news, SVP Jared Watkin sold 94,576 shares of Abbott Laboratories stock in a transaction that occurred on Friday, April 30th.
+The shares were sold at an average price of $119.90, for a total transaction of $11,339,662.40.
+Following the completion of the transaction, the senior vice president now directly owns 59,783 shares in the company, valued at $7,167,981.70.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.
+1.50% of the stock is currently owned by company insiders.

 A hedge fund recently raised its stake in Abbott Laboratories stock.
-Camden National Bank raised its stake in shares of Abbott Laboratories (NYSE:ABT) by 1.5% in the 4th quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
-The firm owned 7,707 shares of the healthcare product maker’s stock after buying an additional 114 shares during the quarter.
+Camden National Bank increased its position in Abbott Laboratories (NYSE:ABT) by 1.5% in the fourth quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
+The fund owned 7,707 shares of the healthcare product maker’s stock after acquiring an additional 114 shares during the period.
 Camden National Bank’s holdings in Abbott Laboratories were worth $844,000 at the end of the most recent reporting period.
 Institutional investors own 73.03% of the company’s stock.

 Abbott Laboratories discovers, develops, manufactures, and sells health care products worldwide.
 It operates in four segments: Established Pharmaceutical Products, Diagnostic Products, Nutritional Products, and Medical Devices.
 The Established Pharmaceutical Products segment provides generic pharmaceuticals for the treatment of pancreatic exocrine insufficiency, irritable bowel syndrome or biliary spasm, intrahepatic cholestasis or depressive symptoms, gynecological disorder, hormone replacement therapy, dyslipidemia, hypertension, hypothyroidism, MÃ©niÃ¨re's disease and vestibular vertigo, pain, fever, inflammation, and migraine, as well as provides anti-infective clarithromycin, influenza vaccine, and products to regulate physiological rhythm of the colon.